InbaKrish/Learnings_zettlekasten/RubyConf 2024 - CFP.md

 Currently specific use cases can leverage its strengths that align with requirements for applications like Chatbots, data analysis pipelines, content personalisation, supporting customer satisfactions and many more.

 #### Langchainrb
-Langchain is a framework that simplifies the integration of LLMs to the applitcations and interfaces to chain with lot of other integrations.
-This talks mainly focuses on the langchainrb gem, providing the LLM integration with top level abstractions.

-Currently this is under fast-paced development, and time for all the rubysists to take a closer look, which will be provided in this talk along with practical use cases.
+One exciting development is Langchainrb—a framework that simplifies the integration of large language models (LLMs) into applications.
+This talk will explore Langchainrb, highlighting its top-level abstractions and practical use cases.
+As Langchainrb evolves rapidly, it’s an excellent time for Rubyists to delve into its capabilities.

-Whether you're an experienced developer or simply curious about the intersection of AI and Ruby, this talk will provide you with the tools and understanding needed to join the AI race confidently.
+Whether you’re an experienced developer or curious about AI’s intersection with Ruby, this talk will equip you with the insights and tools needed to confidently engage in the AI revolution.